So you want to be a freelance writer.

 Do some prep work first.

-A good alternative to pitches is to send out letters of introduction first, these are short emails that introduce yourself, your niche, and ask if people are interested in learning more.
+A good alternative to pitches is to send out letters of introduction.
+These are short — the keyword here is short — emails that introduce yourself and your niche (if you have one, and it’s ok if you don’t) and ask if people are interested in learning more.

-For cold emails and pitches, you want to make sure you’ve done your research so your ideas are on-topic and include something personalized, so it’s clear you do not just copy and paste.
+For cold emails, you want to make sure you’ve done your research so your ideas are on-topic and include something personalized, so it’s clear you do not just copy and paste.

 Check out this post for more on sending out cold emails.